ComputationalPhysiology/docker_workflows/README.md

 # Docker workflows

-In this repository we will explain how you can develop your code using docker as an isolated environment.
-The motivation behind this is due to difficulties to develop code based on [FEniCS](https://fenicsproject.org), which has good support in docker but which is non-trivial to install on you local machine.
-Since many libraries and third-party package depends on specific versions of python there is a need for good and efficient workflows that circumvent these issues.
+In this repository we will explain how you can create a development workflow using docker.
+This is motivated by the fact that developing code that is based on [FEniCS](https://fenicsproject.org) can be challenging.
+Since many libraries and third-party package depends on specific versions of FEniCS there is a need for good and efficient workflows that circumvent these issues.

 ## Prerequisites